Coronavirus Update for SBH Scotland Members

 IFSBH have published a webpage featuring resources from around the world including the World Health Organisation's document on 'Disability considerations during the Covid-19 outbreak'

-Current NHS information suggests that those who are immuno-suppressed or have respiratory conditions and/or those who are 65+ are at higher risk of being affected by the Coronavirus.
-The latest guidance from a public health perspective is that even for our members with such additional health challenges there is no need to do anything different in terms of prevention.
+Current NHS information suggests that those who are immuno-suppressed or have respiratory conditions and/or those who are 70+ are at higher risk of being affected by the Coronavirus.
+The latest guidance from a public health perspective is that even for our members with such additional health challenges there is no need to do anything different in terms of prevention, unless you are specifically told to do so.
 It is of course up to each individual member and their family to decide what is best for them.

 During this time of uncertainty there are basic things you can do to keep as safe as possible.